randomnerd41/optibuntu/README.md

 # for devs
 if you want to
 take my program and remake
-it how YOU think it should be
-then just put a link to this
+it how YOU think it should be, then just put a link to this github repo in your README file.
-github repo!

 ```
 https://github.com/randomnerd41/optibuntu/